Registration Gateway will be at Booth #1441! Stop by to learn how we provide a simplified solution to paper student registrations in your district.

 How is it done?

-How can advanced reporting help with budgetary and day-to-day planning?
+How can automated reporting help with budgetary and day-to-day planning?

 Through expiration parameters set for certain documents and data, school districts can use electronic record management to automate compliance with federal, state, and local retention schedules.
 Additional reporting can aid in day-to-day organization for many different departments, as well as extending projection capabilities to help with planning and budgeting for coming years.